tifoaudii/tifoaudii/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Currently working at Ruangguru as an iOS Engineer.
+Currently working at Ruangguru, the largest edtech in Indonesia as an iOS Engineer.
 A hard-working and passionate software engineer who is able to work with high responsibility as part of a team or individually which can produce a high-quality outcome.

 ### 💬 Wanna reach me? :coffee: